sss-lehigh/SystemsTutorials/concurrent_ds/README.md

 We are now ready to make modifications to the code.

 1. Since we now need the ability to lock and unlock nodes, we must add a mutex field to the definition of a node.
 This enables fine-grained locking at the node-level via mutexes.
+We will use a shared lock, which enables the use of a readers/writer lock.
 Open `hoh_node.h` and change the definition to include a mutex called mtx:

     ```c++
     public:
         int key;
         nodeptr left;
         nodeptr right;
-        mutex mtx;
+        shared_mutex mtx;
     ```

 2. Briefly open `hoh_bst.h`.
 You'll note that the only difference from the sequential definition is the definitions `SENTINEL` and `SENTINEL_BEG`.
 While this is not a requirement for concurrent data structures, in this implementation we will designate sentinel nodes, which are essentially "dummy nodes" at the beginning and end of the data structure.
 This means that there will be one `SENTINEL_BEG` for the whole tree, and two `SENTINEL`s for each leaf node on the tree.

-    Adding "real" sentinel nodes (i.e., instead of simply checking for NULL next pointers) is benecifial because it simplifies corner cases related to ensuring the safety of concurrent operations.
+    Adding "real" sentinel nodes (i.e., instead of simply checking for NULL next pointers) is beneficial because it simplifies corner cases related to ensuring the safety of concurrent operations.
 For example, without "real" sentinels, if the tree is empty and two concurrent insertions both attempt to insert their element as the root, you would have to add additional logic to deal with such a case since you cannot lock a NULL root.

     Note that the `SENTINEL_BEG` node's left pointer will always be `SENTINEL`, and the right pointer will point to what will be referred to as the "true root" of the tree.
 A node is identified as a `SENTINEL` if its key is equal to -1 as defined in `hoh_bst.h`.